Thermal Technologies for MSW-to-Energy Conversion

-Thermal (or thermochemical) conversion systems consist of primary conversion technologies which convert the waste into heat or gaseous and liquid products, together with secondary conversion technologies which convert these products into the more useful forms of energy being heat and electricity.
-A wide range of technologies exists to convert the energy stored in wastes to more useful forms of energy.
+Thermal (or thermochemical) MSW-to-energy conversion systems consist of primary technologies which convert the municipal waste into heat or gaseous and liquid products, together with secondary conversion technologies which transform these products into more useful forms of energy, such as heat and electricity.
+A wide array of thermal waste-to-energy technologies are available to convert the energy stored in solid wastes into more useful forms of energy.
 These technologies can be classified according to the principal energy carrier produced in the conversion process.
-Carriers are in the form of heat, gas, liquid and/or solid products, depending on the extent to which oxygen is admitted to the conversion process … Continue reading
+Energy carriers are in the form of heat, gas, liquid and/or solid products, depending on the extent to which … Continue reading

 Use of Sewage Sludge in Cement Industry